 The Recovery Summer Coalition is composed of Colorado organizations that work on behalf of children and through direct programming or focused actions and advocacy.
-The coalition was formed in February 2021 to develop channels of support for a summer response to the short- and long-term impacts to student learning and social and emotional needs resulting from the COVID-19 pandemic.
+Led by the Colorado Education Initiative and Early Milestones Colorado, the coalition was formed in February 2021 to develop channels of support for a summer response to the short- and long-term impacts to student learning and social and emotional needs resulting from the COVID-19 pandemic.

 The group’s focus and expertise intentionally ranges from early childhood through high school, with emphasis on a whole-picture approach and creating conditions for collaboration.
 The majority of participants around the table are practitioners and community providers – individuals who are in child care centers, schools, and districts day in and day out, witnessing firsthand what children and families need most.

 Members of the coalition are prepared to work hand in hand with state government agencies and local municipalities to discuss community-driven recommendations and how the potential influx of federal funds can be leveraged for an equity-focused Recovery Summer.
 Data and experience from the daily interactions of educators in child care centers, and schools, and statewide organizations have raised urgent needs including recovery in PreK-5 and high school with embedded support for social emotional development.

 Center equity and provide supports for the whole child